agrc/gis.utah.gov/_posts/2021-08-31-census-2020-redistricting-data.md

 ![Alias Fields Naming Convention]({% link images/census2020_block_pl_94_171_alias_fields.png %}) {: .flex .flex--center}

-> Note: These elements are available now in [Open SGID]({% link sgid/open-sgid/index.md %}) and will be available in [Open Data](https://opendata.gis.utah.gov/) on Wednesday, September 1, 2021.

 ### PL 94-171 Summary Files for all SGID geographies in tabular GIS format
 {: .text-left}